Haikalwelp/DreamShape-Fitness/README.md

 - Personalized workout recommendations based on user goals.
 - Community features like social sharing and challenges to keep users engaged.
 - And more!

-## Prerequisites
-Before you begin, ensure you have met the following requirements:
-- Android Studio installed on your development machine.
-- Basic knowledge of Android app development using Kotlin and Jetpack Compose.